 Send messages

 Sending messages is the cornerstone of PubNub.
-We guarantee that any message you send will be delivered anywhere in the world in under 100ms.
-This means your messages are literally sent in the blink of an eye.
+We guarantee that any message you send is delivered worldwide in under 30 ms. Messages arrive in the blink of an eye.

 A PubNub Message can contain any kind of serializable data, like objects, numbers and UTF-8 encoded strings.
 Its format may be plain text, a URL-encoded object, or most commonly, JavaScript Object Notation (JSON).
 The max size of a message is 32 Kibibytes (KiB).
 You can check the size of your message payload using our message size calculator.